 Protecting the rope

 The most important part of any rope bag is protecting your rope.
 We defined protecting your rope as keeping it off the ground and out of the dirt/sand/moss.
 With this in mind we felt that rope bags that came with tarps that were bigger and would lay flatter and thus cover more ground were better.
 The 4' x 4'and 4' x 5' foot tarps seemed ideal, not too small and big enough that when you pulled your rope from the chains it would mostly land on the tarp.
 That size also gave plenty of room to comfortably flake our ropes onto.
 The smallest tarps were 3' x 3' feet and that seemed a little small.
 We had to work a little harder to keep the rope on the tarp while flaking it.
 After our tests we thought the Metolius Rope Ranger and Metolius Ropemaster just edged out the Super Chute.
 The Rope Ranger/Ropemaster tarps were only marginally bigger than the Super Chute, but their ability to lay flatter gave us more room.
-Not far behind was the Arc'teryx Pali and after that the Black Diamond Super Slacker.
+Not far behind was the Black Diamond Super Slacker.
 The Super Slacker tarp, while it wasn't bigger than those of the Super Chute or Rope Ranger, felt bigger due to its rectangular, flat-laying nature.
 The Metolius Dirt Bag and Porta-Cord both sported 3' x 3' foot tarps that were better than nothing but we wished were bigger.

 The next thing we compared among rope bags was how easy it was to put each rope away.
 Less messing with ropes equals more climbing.
 Plus one of the major reasons people buy rope bags, besides keeping their rope clean, is keeping their rope well managed so they don't have to re-stack it every route.
 We thought the easiest rope bags to put away were the Black Diamond Super Slacker and the Black Diamond Super Chute, each for different reasons.
 The Super Chute has a more common "burrito" style closure.
 What made it easier than the similarly-designed Rope Ranger and Ropemaster was that it has the largest diameter opening that its super-spacious, articulated tarp rolls into.
 The Super Slacker was even a little easier, but they are both pretty dang easy.
 For the Super Slacker you simply fold the tarp in half, fold it again, cinch the ends and zip it closed, a design that has stood the test of time and is brilliant and easy.